 From July to October is the rainy season in Chiang Mai, perfect to see the lush green forest and the waterfalls in full blast.
 But it will be rainy almost every day, which sucks sometimes…

 March to June is the hot season in Chiang Mai.
 And March is the worst time ever to visit the city.
 From the end of February to the end of March it is the famous smoke season, the air is horrible to breathe, you can’t see anything and everybody wear masks.

 Come in the best season and let Chiang Mai surprises you too!
 Remember my words: Go and visit all the attractions, all traditional things to do in Chiang Mai, but also go out of the beaten path, explore the uniqueness and the beauty of this region.
 And of course, drink coffee, at least two, one for you and one for me!
 Cheers!

 Like it?
 Pin it for later!!

 Have you roasted and ground your own coffee?
-Have you find any other unique things to in Chiang Mai?
+Have you found any other unique things to do in Chiang Mai?
 Leave your thoughts, plans and your suggestion for amazing coffee!

 PS: Thanks Buffalo Tours for helping us to discover amazing things to do in Chiang Mai.
 Despite who paid the bill, you always receive our sincere opinion.
 Also, some of the links on this post are affiliated, which means if book a hotel through here we earn a commission [no extra cost to you].
 Thanks!